Analysis | The dangerous overconfidence of Trump supporters

 What happens next?
 If recent weeks are any indication, tension may erupt into violence.
 In 2000, when the contest between George W. Bush and Al Gore was unresolved, a nattily dressed group of men stormed a meeting of Miami-Dade ballot-counters in an attempt to interrupt a recount that was underway.
 Imagine the same scenario playing out in multiple states.
 Imagine the defining characteristic of the protesters being not Brooks Brothers slacks but AR-15s.

 At this point, it is very much the case that Trump could win reelection.
 It is also very much the case — more the case, at the moment — that Biden could win.
-If November arrives with one side not believing that a loss is possible, the tension the country is seeing could seem docile in retrospect.
+If November arrives with one side not believing a loss is possible, the tension the country is seeing could seem docile in retrospect.

 That voice was Donald Trump’s.